xeroxzen/xeroxzen/README.md

 2. Resume Design (Side hustle)
 3. Story-telling, he also writes poetry when feeling down.
 4. Teaching (He is a TA for <a href="https://www.emziniwecode.com/">EmziniWeCode</a>)
-5. Rocket Science (Ask him anything about Falcon 9, Falcon Heavy, Starship, Dragon, New Glen, New Sherpard, Delta IV Heavy)
+5. Rocket Science (Ask him anything about Falcon 9, Falcon Heavy, Starship, Dragon, New Glen, New Sherpard, Delta IV Heavy) and Space
 6. Healthcare and fitness fanatic (Has a BMI of 19.3)
 7. Hacktivism (Data & Privacy Rights, Climate Change & Environment, Equal Rights)
 8. Charitable causes & community service